 “The church sometimes has locked itself up in small things, in small-minded rules.
 The most important thing is the first proclamation: Jesus Christ has saved you.
 And the ministers of the church must be ministers of mercy above all.”

-According to the GDC we must get past initial proclamation and full initiation before we get to continuous education in the faith (GDC 51).
+According to the GDC we must establish initial proclamation and full initiation before we get to continuous education in the faith (GDC 51).
 These preliminary stages include “catechesis of baptized adults who wish to return to the faith” (GDC 51).
-If we too quickly jump to controversial issues we are missing vital steps in the evangelization process.
+If we too quickly jump to controversial issues or even to advanced catechesis on doctrinal issues, we are missing vital steps in the evangelization process.

 It is in this context that we must understand Pope Francis’ provocative remarks: